-Honor societies have a rich tradition of scholarship and service to the University of Connecticut community.
+Honor societies, which are not connected to the UConn Honors Program, have a rich tradition of scholarship and service to the University of Connecticut community.
 They allow students to interact with one another and form relationships with faculty and staff.

 Activities may include induction ceremonies, service projects, professional development seminars, and meetings regarding the graduate school application process.